 Also, remember that around 30-50 of the cooler’s capacity is taken up by ice, so take this into account if calculating capacity requirements.

-Can wheeled coolers be left in the sun?
+Can a wheeled cooler be left in the sun?

 Yes, wheeled coolers with a hard body can be left in the sun.
 Bear in mind that the temperature outside does influence ice retention rates, so if you leave the cooler in direct sun the ice will melt much faster than if stored somewhere cooler

-Can you use dry ice with a wheeled cooler?
+Can I use dry ice with my cooler?

 It depends entirely on the individual cooler.
 Most of the mid to high-end models can be used with dry ice, which lasts significantly longer than wet ice, which typically starts melting after a few days depending on conditions.

 What’s the best way to store fish in a cooler?

 There are a few things to do when storing fish in a cooler.
 Firstly, you need to gut the fish asap, as this ensures the meat tastes fresher for longer and slows down spoilage.

 After this, you need to ensure there is a lot of crushed ice to surround the fish in, which should keep it fresh for as long as possible.
 Never leave too much water as this makes it spoil faster, so always keep the drainage plug open when storing the fish.

 How long will fish last in a cooler?